 Figure 8 Waterfall Method (Sami, 2018)

 The Waterfall Model is beneficial as it is easy to understand and implement, with each stage clearly defined(SDLC - Waterfall Model, no date).
 This method is suited for smaller project, with clearly defined, fixed requirements.
-However due to the lack of flexibility of this methodology, I will not be using it in the development of this project as it may required room to evolve and grow.
+However due to the lack of flexibility of this methodology, I will not be using it in the development of this project as it may require room to evolve and grow.

 3.2.2 Agile Development